rohithooda10/Design-Patterns/README.md

 - **UML Class Diagram**: Visual representation of the pattern's class structure and relationships.

-- **README**: A detailed guide explaining the pattern, its use cases, advantages, and step-by-step instructions on how to implement it.
+- **README**: A detailed guide explaining the pattern, its use cases and explaining the code.

 ## How to Use This Repository